PabloPL22/mipApp/README.md

 #MIP App
 ##Introduction
-MIP app is an hibrid and native movil application coded in NativeScript and Angular 2, to learn how, this two frameworks, can use the blue tooth of the devices for IoT projects.
+MIP app is an hibrid and native mobile application coded in NativeScript and Angular 2, to learn how, this two frameworks, can use the blue tooth of the devices for IoT projects.
 In this case, we have coded an app to control a [MIP Robot](http://wowwee.com/mip/) from Android and IOS smartphones

 ##ngBraves